kultur666-com/www/docs/_posts/2017-01-24-within-the-mist-of-sorrow-by-vanha-a-comment.md

 ---
 id: 7948
-title: '\'Within the Mist of Sorrow\' by Vanha - A Comment'
+title: \'Within the Mist of Sorrow\' by Vanha - A Comment
 date: '2017-01-24T00:20:39+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Within the Mist of Sorrow'' album by Vanha (2016).'